 You can tell your Senators that you want them to fiercely and continuously press McConnell for serious Senate consideration of H.R.6, and urge Joe

 Biden, who was part of a group proposing legislation in 2013 that would have given Dreamers and other undocumented individuals a path to citizenship, to take immediate action to protect Dreamers should he become President.
 Addresses are here.

-Children still in detention–may be release without their parents
+3. Children still in detention–may be released without their parents

 ICE has been given an extra ten days to release a group of children who are in detention with their families.
 Judge Dolly Gee has been overseeing the order to release them, and just permitted ICE to take until July 27 to do so, a story in the Toronto Star explains.
 (The extension has been undercovered in the U.S., with mainly local news outlets reporting.)
 Judge Gee, however, does not have the authority to insist that families be released with their children.
 The unfortunate but likely outcome is that parents will be forced to choose between signing a waiver permitting the children to be released to family members without them, or keeping the children in detention with them.
 RLS